Grilled NY Strip Steak with Coffee Rub

 Coffee Rubbed Steak with the coffee rub being applied over the top of the NY Strip steaks.

-How to Grill NY Strip Steak
+Grill the NY Strip Steaks

 Temperature Ranges for Beef